ruricolist/cl-feedparser/README.md

 It is also the case that the Feedburner link is always overridden with the feedburner:origLink.
 This is in the interest of future-proofing:
-Feedburner may not be around forever, so you want the real links instead of the Feedburner redirects.
+Feedburner may not be around forever, so for archival purposes you want the real links instead of the Feedburner redirects.

 # SKIPPING ENTRIES